schilkp/schilkp.github.io/content/blog/2026-01-19-nvim_local_conf.md

-As with anything related to neovim configuration there are about 50 different ways this can be achieved, and because neovim is usually configured with executable code instead of declarative config files, a few gotchas that might not be immediately obvious.
+As with anything related to neovim configuration there are about 50 different ways this can be achieved, and because neovim is usually configured with executable code instead of declarative config files, there are a few gotchas that might not be immediately obvious.
 """
 template="blog_post.html"